ColdTea-Projects/SmplrAlarm/README.md

 ### Listening the database:

 Last but not the least, we provide you the information of all the alarms set by SmplrAlarm.
-Since the database which is in an IO operation, requires async process, one has to wait until the query response arrives.
-SmplrAlarm takes care of everything in that regard and only requires a listener to return alarm info in JSON format.
+Since the database operations require an async process, one has to wait until the query response arrives.
+SmplrAlarm takes care of everything in that regard and only asks for a listener to return alarm info in JSON format.

 To do it so firstly we need to implement an instance of the API which allows us to request the list of alarms with the listener